sparkney/danceguide/index.md

 ## Create a link

-To make a link, we create a new action with two more lines.
+To make a link, we create a new action.

 *LinkAction.java*